Undergraduate Program Overview

 Students seeking an electrical engineering, computer engineering, or dual electrical engineering/computer science degree must take a minimum 18 hours at the 3000 level or above in the Department of Electrical and Computer Engineering at Texas Tech.

-- Computer Engineering (Bachelor of Science)
+- Computer Engineering BS

-- Electrical Engineering (Bachelor of Science)
+- Electrical Engineering BS

 - Undergraduate Course Listing and Syllabi